 If you’re looking for a way to make your web automation testing more enjoyable, you’ve come to the right place.
 I’ve got just the thing for you: Selenium ChromeDriver!
 It’s the perfect way to take your web automation tests to the next level – with a few clicks of a mouse; you can run Selenium tests on Chrome quickly!
 So, buckle up, and let’s get started.

-The window that gives you access to the Internet is called a web browser.
+A web browser is a window that gives you access to the Internet.
 It is the software application needed to visit a local or global website, which has a tremendous amount of utility, without a doubt.
 With a market share of roughly 65–67%, Google Chrome is the industry leader in this area and one of the most popular web browsers.

 Table Of Contents

 - 1 What is Selenium?

 - 2 What is a Selenium ChromeDriver?